maybenull/angular-authz/README.md

 ## Advanced Usage
-Does your application represent permission in a different format from `domain:action:instance`, no problem.
+Does your application represent permissions in a different format from `domain:action:instance`, no problem.
 Define and resolve your own permissions.

 ```javascript
 /* Probably should expose  resolverProvider and/or use $injector to make this testable */